Research Training Funding Announcement 2026

-The Department of Nutrition Sciences (DNS) at the University of Alabama at Birmingham announces the availability of pre-doctoral fellowships funded through the NIH T32 grant (T32HL105349) awarded by the Heart, Lung and Blood Disease Institute (NHLBI).
-The funds from this grant may be used only for US Citizens or permanent residents.
-In very rare cases we are able to identify additional funds for the exceptional applicant who is neither a US Citizen nor permanent resident, but this is a rarity.
+The Department of Nutrition Sciences (DNS) at the University of Alabama at Birmingham (UAB) announces the availability of pre-doctoral fellowships funded through an NIH T32 grant (T32HL105349) awarded by the National Heart, Lung, and Blood Institute (NHLBI).
+The funds from this grant may be used only for U.S. citizens or permanent residents.
+In very rare cases, we are able to identify additional funds for the exceptional applicant who is neither a U.S. citizen nor a permanent resident.
 Positions entail working collaboratively with an interdisciplinary group of scientists.
-The DNS studies virtually all aspects of obesity ranging from molecular biology to epidemiology.
+The DNS studies virtually all aspects of obesity, ranging from molecular biology to epidemiology.
 Investigators include molecular biologists, physicians, psychologists, statisticians, physiologists, epidemiologists, and nutritionists.

 -